mhzaman-cs/mhzaman-cs/README.md

-- 👋 Hi, I’m @MuhammadZ985
+- 👋 Hi, I’m @MuhammadZ985 (Muhammad Zaman)
-- 👀 I’m interested in data science with python, namley in machine learning and data visualization.
+- 👀 I’m interested in data science with python, namley in machine learning and data visualization, along with full stack web development.
 - 🌱 I’m currently learning Web developemenst tools.
 - 💞️ I’m looking to collaborate on any project.
 - 📫 You can reach out to me on discord @Muhammad Z#7586